Apple OneScanner

-Apple's OneScanner was a series of flatbed scanners introduced during the early 1990s.
+The OneScanner was a series of flatbed scanners marketed by Apple Computer during the early 1990s.
 The original OneScanner model was introduced in 1991 to replace the earlier Apple Scanner, offering 8-bit (256 shades) greyscale scanning.
 It was joined by the Color OneScanner the next year, and a series of updated models followed.
 The series culminated with the Color OneScanner 1200/30, with a resolution of 600x1200 dpi and 30-bit color scanning.
 The 1200/30 included options for automatic page feeding and scanning transparent materials.
 The entire OneScanner series used SCSI as its primary interface.
 Sales of the final 1200/30 model ended in 1997.

 The scanners were offered with a variety of software.
 For basic scanning needs they included Ofoto one-button scanning software, and HyperScan 2.0 for scanning into HyperCard.
 Later versions shipped with Xerox TextBridge OCR and ColorSync support.

 The OneScanner was offered in a version for Windows, with Ofoto 2.0.